k911/swoole-bundle/docs/configuration-reference.md

             reactor_count: 2
             worker_count: 4
             # when not set, swoole sets these are automatically set based on count of host CPU cores
+            task_worker_count: 2 # one of: positive number, "auto", or null to disable creation of task worker processes (default: null)

             log_level: auto
             # can be one of: (default) auto, debug, trace, info, notice, warning, error